SachithaBS/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

     az upgrade
     az extension update --name connectedk8s
     ```
+     >**Note:** If your prompted to 'Do you want to continue?
+(Y/n) while updating 'az extension update --name connectedk8s'.
+Please type Y on the terminal.

      > Wait for some time to Installation pop up to appear, Then check the **I accept the terms in License Agreement (1)** and click **Install(2)**
      >It may take some time, Wait till the installation process get completed.